 This post may contain affiliate links, please see the privacy policy for details.

 DIY personalized ornaments like yarn wrapped letters are a fun project for the festive season.
 With some yarn, air dry clay, cookie cutters, twine, and glue, you can make these cute DIY yarn letters that double as ornaments, and they’re cuter than anything you can find in the store.
 Also, you don’t need fancy equipment like a kiln, since you’re using air dry clay for this project.
+You should definitely add these DIY yarn wrapped letter ornament and gift tags to your craft list this Christmas.

 A group of DIY Christmas ornaments featuring the letters a, b, c, d, e, f, h.